chibunduonyeje1/Portfolio-mobile/README.md

 ### Tech Stack <a name="tech-stack"></a>

-> The tech stack used are html and css.
+> The tech stack used are html, css and js.

 <!-- LIVE DEMO -->